Courses in Criminal Justice

 The practical aspect of doing theoretically informed criminological research.
 The course should provide students with 1) the methods of research available to criminologists, 2) the connection between theory and data, and 3) how to make criminological sense out of a body of data.
 It will cover a variety of design issues, methodological issues and analytic techniques.
 The techniques provide a springboard for the discussion of important methodological issues: the relationship between theory and data, the logic of inference, causality, data collection, model specification, standardized versus unstandardized data and many others.
-May not be taken for credit by students with credit for A SOC 223 (formerly A SOC 220).
 Prerequisite(s): R CRJ 281.

 R CRJ 302 Punishment and Corrections (3)